 - They might be challenging for people who do not speak English natively.

 Looking to screen candidates for verbal reasoning?
-Check out this conversational verbal reasoning test.
+Check out this verbal reasoning test.

 Fluid Intelligence Tests